4 Ways Your Genes Affect Breast Cancer Care

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dr. Eng: It has made surgeons and other doctors watch out for “red flags” of hereditary cancer, and that is a positive.
-These red flags can be everything from a family history of cancer to a diagnosis at a young age to having cancer in both breasts.
-Family and personal history are more important than ever.
+“It made surgeons and other doctors watch out for red flags of hereditary cancer,” says Dr. Eng.
+“These red flags can be everything from a family history of cancer to a diagnosis at a young age to having cancer in both breasts.
+Family and personal history are more important now than ever.”

-Rarely, a patient with a known genetic mutation will be referred to me from a geneticist — usually after someone else in his or her family has tested positive.
+Rarely, a patient with a known genetic mutation will be referred to their doctor from a geneticist — usually after someone else in his or her family has tested positive.

-Dr. Eng: This team approach is important.
-I always want to have a high-risk breast specialist involved when a genetic screening shows a mutation.
-And we always want patients to see surgeons like Dr. Cowher.
-This can be informative or actionable.
-It helps women make difficult treatment decisions.
+“This team approach is important,” says Dr. Eng.
+“I always want to have a high-risk breast specialist involved when a genetic screening shows a mutation.
+This can be informative or actionable because it helps women make difficult treatment decisions.”

-Dr. Cowher: Most commonly, patients with a hereditary breast cancer syndrome have a BRCA mutation, which confers a 60 to 80 percent lifetime risk of breast cancer.
+Most commonly, patients with a hereditary breast cancer syndrome have a BRCA mutation, which equals to about a a 60 to 80% lifetime risk of breast cancer.

-“With PTEN, for example, we look for thyroid cancer and other cancers such as uterine and colon, as well as breast cancer.
-Then there are much more rare genetic mutations such as CDH1, which is associated with lobular breast cancer.
-And NF1, which usually comes with skin changes in addition to the risk for breast cancer.
+“With PTEN, for example, we look for thyroid cancer and other cancers such as uterine and colon, as well as breast cancer,” says Dr. Eng.
+“Then there are much more rare genetic mutations such as CDH1, which is associated with lobular breast cancer, and NF1, which usually comes with skin changes in addition to the risk for breast cancer.”

-Dr. Cowher: Patients usually want to know their options — and the risks with each option.
-They also want to know the risks their family members may or may not have given this diagnosis.”
+“Patients usually want to know their options and the risks with each option,” says Dr. Eng.
+“They also want to know the risks their family members may or may not have given this diagnosis.”

-Dr. Eng: Mostly they want to know what comes next.
-Because of genetic screening — and because of the team approach that involves geneticists, surgeons, oncologists and others — we can give them as much information as possible to make the best decision for them.
+“Mostly, patients want to know what comes next,” says Dr. Eng.
+“Because of genetic screening — and because of the team approach that involves geneticists, surgeons, oncologists and others — we can give them as much information as possible to make the best decision for them.”